A few years ago, I came across this article that highlights the 10 Money Mistakes That Ruin Marriages and wanted to share it with you too.

 9. Failing to recognize that money matters carry emotional weight

-My husband and I try never to sit down to work on bills together if we are already irritated with each other, tired, hungry, ect. because it doesn’t take much when you are in that place to turn it into an all out battle.
-You need to remember this is something you are both in together.
+My husband and I try never to sit down to work on bills together if we are already irritated with each other, tired, hungry, etc.

 10. Not enjoying your money together